 ICxA Global Standards

-Project Outcome Assurance is organized as a two-layer standards architecture:
+Outcome-Based Project Delivery is accomplished as a two-level standards architecture.

 This structure ensures outcomes are governed consistently across all projects, while execution methods remain aligned to the technical standards that produce the required outcome evidence.

-The ISO Outcome Assuracne Standard defines the WHY and WHAT of outcome assurance.
+The Outcome Assurance Standard defines the WHY and WHAT of outcome assurance.
+This standard is intentionally discipline-agnostic and applies across all project types, sectors, and delivery models.

 It establishes a consistent governance framework for: